Quantum Resource Assay for the Grid-Based Simulation of the Photodynamics of Pyrazine: Cost Evaluation

 \subsection{Measurement Shot Estimation}

 We now give an assessment of the minimum number of measurement shots necessary to reproduce the absorption spectrum, relevant to both the statistical autocorrelation-based and direct spectrum sampling scenarios, using a total simulation time of $T\approx264$~fs, a time step of $dt=0.26$~fs and autocorrelation sampling of $\delta t=0.26$~fs.
 Our target is for the empirical spectrum to achieve a Total Variation Distance (TVD) below a specified threshold.
-Here the TVD is defined as:
+Here the TVD is defined as a unitless relative error measure:

 Our first investigation separately sampled real and imaginary parts of the autocorrelation function $A(t)$, as would be done on a real quantum hardware.
 We classically mimicked this process by drawing binary outcomes from the target binomial distributions: